- What is rosacea and how to recognize it? - February 3, 2026

 And during pregnancy or breastfeeding?

-There is insufficient data on its safety during pregnancy.
-Although animal studies show no risks, it is not recommended during this period.
-It is also not recommended during breastfeeding, as it has not been determined whether it passes into breast milk.
+There is insufficient data on its safety during pregnancy, and as a precaution, its use is not recommended during this period.
+It is also not advised during breastfeeding, as the active ingredient may appear in breast milk, and its exact effect on the infant is unknown.

 Possible side effects